 How does intensive farming hurt animals?

-Intensive farming can cause pain and suffering in animals.
+Intensive farming can cause pain, suffering and distress in animals.
 Examples of suffering include:

-- Fighting, injury, and feather pecking due to being housed in groups that are larger than what is natural to their species.
+- Aggressive behaviours such as fighting and feather pecking, which can lead to injuries, infections and death.
+This can be due to close confinement with other animals, and being housed in groups that are larger than what is natural to their species.
 This is common with pigs and hens.

-- Boredom and frustration from confinement in empty steel and concrete pens, such as sow stalls for pigs or battery cages for hens.
+- Boredom and frustration from confinement in empty steel and concrete pens with no enrichment, such as gestation stalls and farrowing crates for pigs or battery cages for hens

 - Stomach illnesses from eating food that is not natural for them, such as with cattle fed only grain, or ducks force-fed to make foie gras.